Intel-bigdata/SSM/docs/support-new-action-guide.md

 3. **Define the action string used in rule syntax**

-    For example, if the user wants to use "distcp" as the action name in the rule syntax, then add the following ahead of the action class definition,
+    For example, if the user wants to use "distcp" as the action name in the rule syntax, add the following content ahead of the action class definition.

 	    @ActionSignature(
          actionId = "distcp",